To view a larger image, please click here or hover over the photo above.

 Description:

-We remind you to refer to the artistic process shown on the left side or see the video available on the right side referring to the artistic process.
+We suggest you to take a look at the artistic process shown on the left side of the page or by clicking on the link available on the right side you can see the video showing the entire artistic process.

 Abruzzo Citra or Abruzzo Citeriore was a province of the Kingdom of Naples established in 1273 by Charles of Anjou when he divided Giustizierato of Abruzzo (founded by King Frederick II) into two parts: Ultra flumen Aprutium Piscariae (Aprutium beyond the Pescara river) and Aprutium citra flumen Piscariae (Aprutium South side of the Pescara river).